Does the idea of taking a diet break before you’ve reached your goals scare you?

 But, research shows that dieters are much more successful at losing – and keeping off – weight when they take “diet breaks” during the process.

 A diet break is exactly what it sounds like: a period of time during which you are not actively trying to lose weight.

-Taking a break does not mean reverting back to your old habits.
-Instead, eat to maintain your weight while allowing yourself some moderate indulgences.
-This time off gives your mind and body time to adjust before recommitting to another stretch of dieting (aka being in a calorie deficit.)
+Instead, you should eat to maintain your weight while allowing yourself some moderate indulgences.
+This time off gives your mind and body time to adjust before recommitting to another stretch of time in a calorie deficit.

-When To Take a Break
+When to Take a Break

 Those of you who can’t remember the last time you weren’t on a diet, you should definitely take a break – probably for a good deal longer.

-If you’re doing all the right things but aren’t seeing proportionate results or if you’ve already cut calories very low, it’s probably time for a break.
+If you’re doing all the right things but aren’t seeing results or if you’ve already cut calories very low, it’s probably time for a break.

 Vacation coming up and you don’t want to spend the whole time stressing about following the “rules” of your diet?
-Schedule a break.
+Schedule a diet break.

 Just feeling generally unmotivated, stressed out, lethargic, or not totally on-board with dieting right now?
 Stop for a while.

 Taking a diet break and moving to maintenance (aka eating to stay the same weight) for a couple weeks gives your hormones time to recovery from the time spent in a calorie deficit.

 Some people experience a decrease in performance or muscle mass during a diet which can be remedied by a couple of weeks with additional calories.